 - Car and bus HFC leakage is not included because the emissions are likely to be insignificant (estimation is < 0.5% of total inventory). - Food and Beverages is not included.
 The Club accounts for all emissions in preparation, service and waste of food and beverages, but will currently not take responsibility for the emissions produced in connection with the upstream emissions associated with their consumption.
 Visitors to the club would need to consume similar items even if they did not visit the organisation and as such these emissions are not deemed additional to what would normally occur. - Courier services are not included because no data is available and because this emission source is likely to be insignificant in terms of the overall inventory.
 In addition, upstream deliveries are difficult to measure due to the unknown origin (distance) and the unknown weight of the deliveries. - Business travel accommodation is not included because Club staff use hotels for business purposes under extremely rare circumstances.
-This emission source is likely to make up less than 0.5% of the scope 3 emissions. - Taxi travel is not included because it happens on an exceptional basis.
-It has been ascertained that under 50km are being travelled via taxi every year, which makes up less than 0.5% of the scope 3 emissions. - Three owned houses owned by the Club are not included, because the Club has no operational control over GHG emission sources related to the operation of these houses.
+This emission source is likely to make up less than 0.5% of the scope 3 emissions. - Three owned houses owned by the Club are not included, because the Club has no operational control over GHG emission sources related to the operation of these houses.